Programs and Events

 The Center for Nonprofit and NGO Studies offers training, workshops, and other events meant to inform and strengthen the Northern Illinois nonprofit community, including students and nonprofit professionals.
 These events present information crucial to the sector, stimulate thought and conversation around current topics, invite innovation in capacity-building, and offer space for curiosity, dialogue, and networking.

 The extravaganzas are low-key, high-energy events in which our current undergraduate students can practice crucial networking and social conversation skills.
 At the same time, alumni get to reconnect with each other and our nonprofit partners are able to network with potential interns while at the same time connecting with former interns/alumni.
-It is a fun, win-win for everyone!
+The Networking Extravaganzas are fun, win-win events for everyone!

-Each year, the center brings researchers to campus to broaden our understanding of civic engagement, and the nonprofit/NGO sector.
+Each year, the center brings academic researchers to campus (or online) to broaden our understanding of civic engagement and the nonprofit/NGO sector.

 Undergraduate Certificate in Nonprofit and NGO Studies